Dating Greek men is certainly an appealing concept. Mediterranean guys are known for their olive skin, seductive accents, and laidback lifestyle.

-If you find a rare breed of Greek male that is able to cook, cling on to him for dear life!
+If you find a rare breed of Greek male that is able to cook, cling to him for dear life!
 I jest a little.

 However, it is true that a lot/the majority of Greek men do not know how to cook.
-In the UK, it’s pretty alarming if a 35-year-old man goes to his mums every day for dinner.
+In the UK, it’s pretty alarming if a 35-year-old man goes to his mum every day for dinner.

 In Greece, that’s pretty normal.
 Even if your Greek man can cook, his mother, grandmother, and other female relatives in his life are likely to want to feed him and take care of him as much as they can.